 Please read this leaflet carefully before you start using Alphamox Capsules.Download CMI (PDF) Download large text CMI (PDF)

 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Alphamox against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking ALPHAMOX against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 What ALPHAMOX is used for

 ALPHAMOX contains the active ingredient amoxicillin, which is an antibiotic that belongs to a group of medicines called penicillins.

 ALPHAMOX is used to treat a range of infections caused by bacteria.
 These may be infections of the chest (pneumonia), tonsils (tonsillitis), sinuses (sinusitis), urinary and genital tract, skin and fleshy tissues.

 ALPHAMOX works by killing the bacteria that causes these infections.
 ALPHAMOX can also be used to prevent endocarditis (heart infection) in some people.

 ALPHAMOX will not work against infections caused by viruses, such as colds or flu.